creative-connections/Bodylight-VirtualMachine/README.md

 - SW: Install [Vagrant](https://www.vagrantup.com/downloads.html) tested version 2.2.6

 Some OS has their own distribution of vagrant and virtualbox: `yum install vagrant virtualbox` OR `apt install vagrant virtualbox`.
-During installation - 1.5 GB of depended packages (OpenModelica, Anaconda, Julia) are downloaded and cached in /cache subdirectory.
+During installation - 1.5 GB of depended packages (OpenModelica, Anaconda, Julia) are downloaded and persisted in host `/cache` subdirectory.

 ## Installation